 - Provide a forum for collaborative problem solving of issues related to clinical education of occupational therapy students.

 - Ensure that clinical education for occupational therapy students reflects current practice.

-- Promote professional development of fieldwork educators.
+- Promote professional development of fieldwork educators and capstone site mentors.

 - Monitor, analyze and communicate the impact of trends on the occupational therapy clinical education.

 To facilitate and sustain a strong and cohesive statewide partnership among academic programs, fieldwork educators and site mentors in Michigan in order to promote and enhance quality learning opportunities for all occupational therapy students.